pashmaklang/pashmak/README.md

 section after_error;
 ```

-when you write code between `try <section-name> ... endtry`, if there is some errors, error will not raised and the section passed to try command will run.
+when you write code between `try <section-name> ... endtry`, errors will not raised in them and if an error is raised, that section where passed to try operation will run.

 this is helpful.